zeffii/ChucKScripts/ugen_full.md

 sinusoidal lookup table with harmonic ratio, amplitude, and phase control (extends GenX)
 see examples: Gen9-test.ck

 Constructs a lookup table of partials with specified amplitudes, phases, and harmonic ratios to the fundamental.
-Coefficients are specified in triplets of [ ratio, amplitude, phase ] arranged in a single linear array.
+Coefficients are specified in triplets of
+`[ ratio, amplitude, phase ]` arranged in a single linear array.

-(control parameters)
+(control parameters, see GenX)

-    ( see GenX )

 ### [ugen]: Gen10

-sinusoidal lookup table with partial amplitude control see examples: Gen10-test.ck
+sinusoidal lookup table with partial amplitude control (extends GenX)
+see examples: Gen10-test.ck

 Constructs a lookup table of harmonic partials with specified amplitudes.
 The amplitude of partial n is specified by the nth element of the coefficients.
-For example, setting coefs to [ 1 ] will produce a sine wave.
+For example, setting coefs to `1` will produce a sine wave.

-extends GenX
-(control parameters)
-( see GenX )
+(control parameters, see GenX )

-[ugen]: Gen17
+### [ugen]: Gen17

-chebyshev polynomial lookup table see examples: Gen17-test.ck
+chebyshev polynomial lookup table (extends GenX)
+see examples: Gen17-test.ck

 Constructs a Chebyshev polynomial wavetable with harmonic partials of specified weights.
 The weight of partial n is specified by the nth element of the coefficients.

-Primarily used for waveshaping, driven by a SinOsc instead of a Phasor.
+> Primarily used for waveshaping, driven by a SinOsc instead of a Phasor.
 See http://crca.ucsd.edu/~msp/techniques/v0.08/book-html/node74.html and http://en.wikipedia.org/wiki/Distortion_synthesis for more information.

-extends GenX
-(control parameters)
-( see GenX )
+(control parameters, see GenX )

-[ugen]: CurveTable
+### [ugen]: CurveTable

-flexible curve/line segment table generator see examples: GenX-CurveTable-test.ck
+flexible curve/line segment table generator (extends GenX)
+see examples: GenX-CurveTable-test.ck, [BDKickOne.ck]()

 Constructs a wavetable composed of segments of variable times, values, and curvatures.
-Coefficients are specified as a single linear array of triplets of [ time, value, curvature ] followed by a final duple of [ time, value ] to specify the final value of the table. time values are expressed in unitless, ascending values.
+Coefficients are specified as a single linear array of triplets of
+`[time, value, curvature]` followed by a final duple of `[time, value]` to specify the final value of the table. time values are expressed in unitless, ascending values.
 For curvature equal to 0, the segment is a line; for curvature less than 0, the segment is a convex curve; for curvature greater than 0, the segment is a concave curve.

-extends GenX
-(control parameters)
-( see GenX )
+(control parameters, see GenX )

 [ugen]: LiSa
 live sampling utility.